10 Best Fitness Trackers and Smart Devices That Stand the Test of Time

 $199.95 -26% $147.00

-The Fitbit Luxe is the tracker I’d recommend if you care about how a wearable looks on your wrist.
-Most fitness bands look like, well, fitness bands.
+The Fitbit Luxe is the tracker to pick if appearances matter as much as accuracy.
+Most fitness bands look like fitness bands.
 The Luxe doesn’t.
-It has a stainless steel case, a slim profile, and comes with a Gorjana gold bracelet in the Special Edition that could pass for actual jewelry.
-I’ve seen people wear it to dinner without anyone realizing it’s a fitness tracker.
+It has a stainless steel case, a slim 0.4-inch profile, and comes with a Gorjana gold bracelet in the Special Edition that passes for actual jewelry at dinner.
+It’s the only tracker on this list that someone could wear to a formal event without anyone noticing it’s a health device.

 • Jewelry-style design with a stainless steel case and Gorjana gold bracelet option